 In fact, if you are ordering a half size down per the above sizing advice, you may want to stretch out our Dr Martens a bit.
 Here is an article about stretching out your new Dr Martens if you want to learn how to do that.

 Are Doc Martens comfortable?

 After doing a search in Amazon for comfortable in the questions box I found that almost everyone out of the sample of reviews I looked at said they were very comfortable boots.
-To quote on Amazon reviewer, “They’re heavy boots but the MOST comfortable boots I’ve had EVER!!“.
-Not all were quite as enthusiastic as this reviewer, but the consensus is Dr Martens are comfortable boots.
+To quote an Amazon reviewer, “They’re heavy boots but the MOST comfortable boots I’ve had EVER!!“.
+Not all were quite as enthusiastic as this reviewer, but the consensus is Dr Martens are overall comfortable boots.

 Based on my findings, when it comes to Dr Martens, they run true to size for most people.
 You might be fine ordering your size, many people are.

 Again, 67.7% of reviewers said the boots fit true to size, but most that didn’t said they ran a little too big.
 Our best advice is to use your best judgment.
 If you usually wear a half size, round down to the nearest whole size.